Employment record book: Italy

-libretto di lavoro, literally "labour booklet".
+libretto di lavoro.
 The first comprehensive legislative act was adopted in Italy on 10 January 1935 (Istituzione del libretto del lavoro, legge n.
 112).
 Soon after that Italy, whose citizens worked in Libya, transferred this organizational experience to that African country as well.
 In recent times a libretto del lavoro was issued by commune authorities in Italy; it was superseded by SIL (Sistema Informativa Lavoro) records, libretto del lavoro were abolished in accordance with a law n.
 196/1997.